Glossopteris: Paleoecology

 They are interpreted to have grown in very wet soil conditions, similar to the modern Bald Cypress.
 The leaves ranged from about 2 cm to over 30 cm in length.

 The profile of glossopterid trees is largely speculative as complete trees have not been preserved.
-However, based on analogies with modern high-latitude plants Glossopteris trees probably tapered upwards like a Christmas tree and were relatively widely spaced to take advantage of the low-angle sunlight at high latitudes, instead of needles, they had large, broad lance- or tongue-shaped leaves commonly with well differentiated palisade and spongy mesophyll layers.
+However, based on analogies with modern high-latitude plants, polar-latitude Glossopteris trees have been suggested to have had a tapered, conical profile like that of a Christmas tree and to have been relatively widely spaced to take advantage of the low-angle sunlight at high latitudes, instead of needles, they had large, broad lance- or tongue-shaped leaves commonly with well differentiated palisade and spongy mesophyll layers.

 Glossopteris trees are assumed to have been deciduous, as fossil leaves are commonly found as dense accumulations representing autumnal leaf banks.
-The broad fossilized growth rings in many Glossopteris woods reveal that the plants experienced strong growth spurts each spring-summer but underwent the abrupt cessation of growth before each following winter.
+The broad fossilized growth rings in Glossopteris woods from Antarctica, then part of Gondwana, reveal that the plants experienced strong growth spurts each spring-summer but underwent the abrupt cessation of growth before each following winter, a transition that could take as little as a month.
 The idea that all Glossopteris species are deciduous has been challenged, with an isotopic study finding that Antarctic Glossopteris forests were mixed evergreen-deciduous.

 The Glossopteris bearing plants are likely to have primarily been wind pollinated.
 Seeds borne by Glossopteris bearing plants include the genera Plectilospermum, Choanostoma, Pachtestopsis, Illawarraspermum, Lakkosia, Lonchiphyllum and Homevaleia.
 Many of these bear wings, and it is likely that at least some of these were wind dispersed.
 One species Choanostoma verruculosum, may have been adapted to being dispersed by water.

 Glossopteris leaves are morphologically simple so there are few characters that can be used to differentiate species.
 Consequently, many past researchers have considered the Permian Glossopteris flora to be rather homogeneous with the same species distributed throughout the Southern Hemisphere.
 However, more recent studies of the more morphologically diverse fertile organs have shown that taxa had more restricted regional distributions and several intra-gondwanan floristic provinces are recognizable.
 Seeds, much too large to be wind-borne, could not have blown across thousands of miles of open sea, nor is it likely they have floated across vast oceans.
 Observations such as these led the Austrian geologist Eduard Suess to deduce that there had once been a land bridge between these areas.
 He named this large land mass Gondwanaland (named after the district in India where the plant Glossopteris was found).
 These same observations would also lend support to Alfred Wegener's Continental drift theory.

 The first Antarctic specimens of Glossopteris were discovered by members of Robert Scott's doomed Terra Nova expedition.
 The expedition members abandoned much of their gear in an effort to reduce their load, but kept 35 pounds of Glossopteris fossils; these were found alongside their bodies.